top of page

 How To File A NRED Complaint

-If you are having issues in your HOA - what can you do?
+If you are having issues in your HOA and working with the manager has been unsuccessful- what can you do?

-First, I will assume you have contacted your community manager and had no luck.
-So, contact an HOA director(s) for assistance and answers.
+First, Contact your HOA director(s) for assistance and answers- and not just an email or text.
+Ask to meet.
+Please, don't just "b--ch".
 Take time to become knowledgeable.
-Please, don't just "b--ch".
-This site has a wealth of resources.
-Seek out others.
-My contact information is on this website.
+This site has a wealth of resources and seek out others.
+Our contact information is on this website.
 NRED has provided some good presentations.
 Be a constructive force.
 Not just a detractor.

 The complaint process against a homeowner's association board member or unit owner: